Cannabis in North Dakota

 Cannabis in North Dakota is legal for medical use but illegal for recreational use.
 Since 2019 however, possession under a 1/2 ounce has been decriminalized in the sense that there is no threat of jail time, though a criminal infraction fine up to $1,000 still applies.
 The cultivation of hemp is currently legal in North Dakota.
 In November 2018, the state's voters voted on recreational marijuana legalization, along with Michigan; the measure was rejected 59% to 41%.
 Two groups attempted to put marijuana legalization measures on the June 2020 Primary and the November 2020 elections, but were prevented from doing so by the COVID-19 pandemic.

-In 2021, the North Dakota legislature began the process of legalizing recreational marijuana in order to prevent an initiated legalization measure from appearing on the 2022 ballot.
-However, the legalization bill was rejected in the state senate 10-37, meaning there will likely be an attempt to place legalization on the North Dakota ballot in 2022.
+After a failed attempt in 2021 to legislatively legalize recreational cannabis, advocates successfully placed an initiative on the November 2022 ballot.
+This attempt at legalization failed when a majority of voters rejected the measure.

 Prohibition

 Marijuana was made illegal in North Dakota in 1933; Oklahoma made it illegal the same year, and South Dakota in 1931.
 In May 2019, penalties were reduced in the state, with possession resulting in a fine instead of jail time, however possession of any amount of hashish or concentrates is still a felony, with punishment up to 5 years in prison.